-In February 2007, the CDC issued new community standards for mitigating an avian flu pandemic.22 These mitigation guidelines include social distancing strategies to reduce contact between people during the outset of a pandemic when vaccines and medicines will not be readily available.
+In February 2007, the CDC issued new community standards for mitigating an avian flu pandemic.23 These mitigation guidelines include social distancing strategies to reduce contact between people during the outset of a pandemic when vaccines and medicines will not be readily available.
 These guidelines include closing schools and daycares for up to 12 weeks, canceling public gatherings, planning for liberal work-leave policies and telecommuting strategies, and the voluntary isolation of cases and quarantine of household contacts.
 These guidelines also include the new Pandemic Severity Index, which rates the severity of an influenza outbreak from levels 1 through 5, much like the Saffir-Simpson scale used by the National Hurricane Center to rate a hurricane's intensity.
 The use of social distancing measures will be based on the Pandemic Severity Index, matching the level of distancing methods to the magnitude of the pandemic.

-Pertinent Tennessee State Government Regulations and Guidelines
+Pertinent North Carolina State Government Regulations and Guidelines

-In addition to and in conjunction with federal regulations and guidelines, the state of Tennessee is working with the U.S. Department of Health and Human Services (HHS) to maintain its own regulations and guidelines to manage pandemic conditions within the state.
-On April 10, 2006, the HHS and other federal agencies held a summit with Tennessee public health and emergency management and response leaders to discuss and create policies for dealing with an influenza pandemic.
-Governor Phil Bredesen and HHS Secretary Michael Leavitt signed a Planning Resolution detailing the HHS's and Tennessee's shared and independent responsibilities for pandemic planning.23
+In addition to and in conjunction with federal regulations and guidelines, the state of North Carolina is working with the US Department of Health and Human Services (HHS) to maintain its own regulations and guidelines to manage pandemic conditions within the state.
+On March 21, 2006, the HHS and other federal agencies held a summit with North Carolina public health and emergency management and response leaders to discuss and create policies for dealing with an influenza pandemic.
+Governor Michael F. Easley and HHS Secretary Michael Leavitt signed a Planning Resolution detailing the HHS's and NC's shared and independent responsibilities for pandemic planning.24

 Under the Planning Resolution, the HHS has accepted responsibility for providing guidance, technical assistance, and (subject to available funding) financial assistance for pandemic planning.
-The state of Tennessee has agreed to devote numerous resources to state and local planning and the development of an operational plan for responding to a pandemic influenza.
-In July 2006, Tennessee issued this operational plan which covers such areas as disease surveillance, infection control, and the allocation of scarce resources.24 The operational plan also includes recommended social distancing strategies for schools and businesses that will be implemented under the authority of the Tennessee Commissioner of Health.25 onset and the peak infectious period is the first two days of illness.28 Each ill person could cause an average of two to three secondary cases if no interventions are implemented.
-Planners anticipate at least two "waves" of local epidemics for most communities, although they may be more severe if they occur in fall and winter.29 Each wave of pandemic disease in a community will last six to eight weeks.30 The entire pandemic period will last two years before the virus becomes a routine seasonal influenza strain.31
+The state of North Carolina has agreed to devote numerous resources to state and local planning and the development of an operational plan for responding to a pandemic influenza.
+In February 2007, North Carolina issued this operational plan which covers such areas as disease surveillance, infection control, and the allocation of scarce resources.25 The operational plan also includes recommended social distancing strategies for schools and businesses which will be implemented under the authority of the state health director.26 days.28 During seasonal influenza, illness rates will be the highest among school-aged children (about 40%) and decline with age.29 Among working adults, an average of 20% will become ill during a community outbreak.
+Sick patients may shed the virus up to one day before symptom onset and the peak infectious period is the first two days of illness.30 Each ill person could cause an average of two secondary cases if no interventions are implemented.
+Planners anticipate multiple "waves" of local epidemics for most communities, although they may be more severe if they occur in fall and winter.31 Each wave of pandemic disease in a community will last six to 12 weeks.^{32 33}

-Tennessee bases its plan on the 1918-1919 influenza pandemic.26 The plan adopts for planning purposes the following assumptions: Such an influenza will have an incubation period of an average of two days.27 Sick patients may shed the virus up to one day before symptom
+North Carolina bases its plan on the 1918-1919 influenza pandemic.27 The plan adopts for planning purposes the following assumptions: Such an influenza will have an incubation period of an average of two